-For forwarding the inbound IPSec ESP tunnel, A 'Default' server set in menu 15.2.1 is required.
 It is because SUA makes your LAN appear as a single machine to the outside world.
 LAN users are invisible to outside users.
-So, to make an internal server for outside access, we must specify the service port and the LAN IP of this server in Menu 15.
+So, to make an internal server for outside access, we must specify the service port and the LAN IP of this server in Web configurator.
 Thus SUA is able to forward the incoming packets to the requested service behind SUA and the outside users access the server using the P-660R-Tx v2's WAN IP address.
-So, we have to configure the internal IPsec as a default server (unspecified service port) in menu 15.2.1 when it acts a server gateway.
+So, we have to configure the internal IPsec client as a default server (unspecified service port) when it acts a server gateway.

-13. What is Traffic Shaping?
+14. What is Traffic Shaping?

-Traffic Shaping is a feature in the P-660R-Tx v2.
-It allocates the bandwidth to WAN dynamically and aims at boosting the efficiency of the bandwidth.
+Traffic Shaping allocates the bandwidth to WAN dynamically and aims at boosting the efficiency of the bandwidth.
 If there are serveral VCs in the P-660R-Tx v2 but only one VC activated at one time, the P-660R-Tx v2 allocates all the Bandwidth to the VC and the VC gets full bandwidth.
-If another VCs are avtivated later, the bandwidth is yield to other VCs after ward.
+If another VCs are activated later, the bandwidth is yield to other VCs after ward.